scottie-l/reading-notes/reading-notes-201/class-05.md

 RGBA uses A or alpha for opacity.
 CSS uses last rule, so list RGB, hex, or color value then RGBA.
 Will use the RGBA value if it can, but older OS will use RGB.

-HSL colors: made up of Hue (color), Saturation (amount of grey), Lightness (amount of blackor white).
+HSL colors: made up of Hue (color), Saturation (amount of grey), Lightness (amount of black or white).
 Also has alpha value.
 (HSLA)

 <b>Ch.12 "Text"

-Font-family= Generic fonts to licenced fonts.
-Serif is most generic, with times & georgia less so.
-So start with most specific you want o use and end with most generic.
-Ex. font-family:Georgia, Times, Serif.
+Font-family= Generic fonts to licensed fonts.
+Serif is most generic, with times & Georgia less so.
+So start with most specific you want to use and end with most generic.
+Ex. font-family: Georgia, Times, Serif.

 font-size: Use pixels or % to make size of text.
 Pixels is safest and most common.
 Use font-face: this will install the font onto users system.
-Must have licesce to do so.
+Must have license to do so.

 font-weight: normal, & bold, which makes text bold.